klaraesr/docker-tutorial/README.md

-# Examlpe application for Docker tutorial
+# Example application for Docker tutorial
 Authors: Christina Sunnegårdh and Klara Eserstam

 An example application with a React frontend and Node.js backend, to be dockerized separately.